-Last year I tried to throw out a cheap, ugly reproduction of Van Gogh’s irises.
+I recently tried to throw out a cheap, ugly reproduction of Van Gogh’s irises.
 It had been in my office for over a decade and had faded from the sunlight.
 The frame was early 1990’s and the image that was once interesting to me had become overexposed and under-appreciated.
 I pulled it off the wall and put it in the “donate” pile.
 When the company that was taking donations came, they “forgot” to take the picture.

 Maybe it was meant to stay with me.

 I stared at that frame for awhile and brainstormed what to do with it.
 After some discussion with Billy and a quick trip to Michaels, we decided to spray paint the frame and apply some chalkboard paint for the canvas.
 An hour or so later, our family had an our very own Encouragement Board.
 (It deserves a better moniker, so make suggestions!).

 However, like owning a puppy, I think the joy it brings is worth the effort.